iamcall/College-Admissions-Football-Performance-Research/README.md

 - **Results:** Found evidence of a positive correlation between football performance and admissions rates.
   - Project placed 2nd in the BYU Data Science Competition (2025).

-## How to Run
-1. Clone the repo
-2. Open `scripts/analysis.R`
-3. Run all cells in RStudio
-4. See results in console and generated plots